Canon 50/1,8 II the famous nifty fifty

 The question: Buy or not ?

 The answer is different for everybody.
-If you have a full frame camera, I think it is good buy for this amount of money (compare to the price of the FF camera, this lens price is almost nothing), if you can accept the build quality, or if you don’t have something better, like 50/1,4 or something else.
+If you have a Full frame camera, I think it is a very good buy for this amount of money (compare to the price of the Full Frame camera, this lens price is almost nothing), if (BIG IF) you can accept the low build quality, not very precise and noisy af, awkward manual focus ring position.

-Built quality: I thought before bought it, that this lens built quality not disturbing for me, but this is not the case, this lens makes folks angry with the cheap low quality.
-Most annoying the autofocus quality (lack of quality).
+I thought before bought it, that this lens built quality not disturbing for me, but this is not the case, this lens makes folks angry with the cheap low quality.
+Most annoying is the autofocus quality (lack of quality).
+If you have used older Nikon manual focus lenses made from metal, this lens feels like toy.
+The front element does not rotate, but little bit moving in and out.
+The close focus distance is 45 cm, which is not bad, but some lenses has closer minimal focus distance.

 I noticed that there are always several pieces used on the net, why ?

-What are the strong points, I like in this lens ?
+What are the strong points, which I like in this lens ?

 This lens can make very nice pictures occasionally.
-Low light pictures with special feel, good quality portraits from close distances, low distortion and chromatic aberration, even colours (little cold).
+Low light pictures with special feel, good quality portraits from close distances, low distortion and chromatic aberration, even colors (little cold).

 Sweet spot of the lens: